-The Company recognized impairment losses for the years ended December 31, 2023 and 2022, for an amount of \$18 and \$56, respectively.
+The Company recognized impairment losses for the years ended December 31, 2024 and 2023, for an amount of \$15 and \$18, respectively.
 For the remaining securities in unrealized loss positions, the Company has determined the investments have not been subject to credit losses and the Company does not have the intent to sell the securities and has the ability to hold such securities.

-The value of the Company's trading portfolio at December 31, 2023 and 2022, was \$892 and \$998, respectively.
+The value of the Company's trading portfolio at December 31, 2024 and 2023, was \$788 and \$892, respectively.

 The Company has entered into investment transactions that were not settled.
-As of December 31, 2023 and 2022, there was \$12 and \$103, respectively, in other liabilities for investments purchased on account and \$3 and \$59 in other assets, respectively, for investments sold on account.
+As of December 31, 2024 and 2023, there was \$30 and \$12, respectively, in other liabilities for investments purchased on account and \$4 and \$3 in other assets, respectively, for investments sold on account.
 As these amounts are pending settlement, they have been excluded from the consolidated statements of cash flows.

 The Company, in the normal course of business, enters into securities lending agreements with various counterparties.
 Under these agreements, the Company lends US treasury notes and various other security types in exchange for collateral, consisting primarily of cash and US government notes, approximating 102% of the value of the securities loaned.
 These agreements are primarily overnight in nature and settle the next business day.
-As of December 31, 2023 and 2022, the Company had securities loaned of \$42 and \$30, respectively, with corresponding cash collateral of \$42 and \$28, respectively, and noncash collateral of \$1 and \$4, respectively.
+As of December 31, 2024 and 2023, the Company had noncash collateral of \$13 and \$1, respectively.
 Cash collateral transactions are treated as noncash items in the consolidated statement of cash flows.

-Investments contained in rabbi trust funds to satisfy the Company's nonqualified and deferred compensation plan obligations had a fair market value of \$162 and \$135, at December 31, 2023 and 2022, respectively, and are included in the investment tables above.
+Investments contained in rabbi trust funds to satisfy the Company's nonqualified and deferred compensation plan obligations had a fair market value of \$167 and \$162, at December 31, 2024 and 2023, respectively, and are included in the investment tables above.

 As a condition of maintaining its certificate of authority with various states where the Company is licensed to do business, statutory deposits are maintained in segregated accounts for the benefit of the policyholders in the event of insolvency.
 The funds are invested in various marketable securities and the related interest income accrues to the Company.
-The statutory deposits had a carrying value of \$899 and \$1,389 as of December 31, 2023 and 2022, respectively, and are included in the investment tables above.
+The statutory deposits had a carrying value of \$898 and \$899 as of December 31, 2024 and 2023, respectively, and are included in the investment tables above.
+The Company is in compliance with statutory deposit requirements.